 Visualizing Our Shared World

-Katie Kirkpatrick is an award-winning biological and medical illustrator and visual designer who specializes in creative visual storytelling that fosters deeper understanding of and appreciation for ourselves and our natural world.
+Katie Kirkpatrick is an award-winning scientific and medical illustrator and graphic artist who specializes in creative visual storytelling that fosters deeper understanding of and appreciation for ourselves and our natural world.

 Drawing Life’s Connections